katsi/graph-application/README.md

 ## Requirements

-Make sure you have installed (Docker)[https://docs.docker.com/install/]
+Make sure you have installed [Docker](https://docs.docker.com/install/)

 ## Running a Graph Database

-For this tutorial I am using (Blazegraph)[https://wiki.blazegraph.com/wiki/index.php/About_Blazegraph] graph database, because it is open-source and (most-likely)[https://www.i-programmer.info/news/84-database/11358-amazon-neptune-graph-database.html]
+For this tutorial I am using [Blazegraph](https://wiki.blazegraph.com/wiki/index.php/About_Blazegraph) graph database, because it is open-source and [most-likely](https://www.i-programmer.info/news/84-database/11358-amazon-neptune-graph-database.html)
-Amazon neptune available on AWS is (based on Blazegraph)[https://www.i-programmer.info/news/84-database/11358-amazon-neptune-graph-database.html].
+Amazon neptune available on AWS is [based on Blazegraph](https://www.i-programmer.info/news/84-database/11358-amazon-neptune-graph-database.html).
 Certainly the experience of using both is the same.

 ### Run Blazegraph from a Docker image
 The easiest way to run Blazegraph is to use a popular Docker image.
 You can find those in Dockerhub.
-In this tutorial we will use (lyrasis/blazegraph)[https://hub.docker.com/r/lyrasis/blazegraph/].
+In this tutorial we will use [lyrasis/blazegraph](https://hub.docker.com/r/lyrasis/blazegraph/).

-Make sure you have installed (Docker)[https://docs.docker.com/install/]
+Make sure you have installed [Docker](https://docs.docker.com/install/)

 Then run the following command to run Blazegraph according to the chosen docker image.
 ```
 docker run --name blazegraph -d -p 8889:8080 lyrasis/blazegraph:2.1.4
 ```

-To see the dashboard for Blazegraph, navigate with your browser to the (localhost port 8889)[http://localhost:8889/bigdata/].
+To see the dashboard for Blazegraph, navigate with your browser to the [localhost port 8889](http://localhost:8889/bigdata/).

 ### Add Data to Blazegraph